 Maintaining a good reputation is critical to our business.
 Our reputation or brand image could be adversely impacted by, among other things, any failure to maintain high ethical, social and environmental sustainability practices for all of our operations and activities, our impact on the environment, any failure to provide consistent and high-quality customer service, public pressure from investors or policy groups to change our policies, customer perceptions of our advertising campaigns, sponsorship arrangements or marketing programs, customer perceptions of our use of social media, or customer perceptions of statements made by us, our employees and executives, agents or other third parties.
 In addition, we operate in a highly visible industry that has significant exposure on social media.
 Negative publicity, including as a result of misconduct by our customers, vendors or employees, can spread rapidly through social media.
-Should we not respond in a timely and appropriate manner to address negative publicity, our brand and reputation may be significantly harmed.
-Damage to our reputation or brand image or loss of customer confidence in our services could adversely affect our business and financial results as well as require additional resources to rebuild or repair our reputation.
+Should we not respond in a timely and appropriate manner to address negative publicity, our brand image or loss of customer confidence in our services could adversely affect our business and financial results as well as require additional resources to rebuild or repair our reputation.